k-barnes/topicality-online/README.md

 ## Supplementary figures

-The 5-year daily distributions of all topics explored in this project can be found in the [figures](./figures) folder.
+The 5-year daily distributions of all topics explored in this project can be found in the [figures](./figures) folder or at [this](https://k-barnes.github.io/memes_topicality.html) link.
 Daily and monthly distributions for 23 of these topics are displayed and discussed in more detail in the article.